knoxjeffrey/knoxjeffrey.github.io/_posts/2016-04-11-amazon-beanstalk-and-rails.markdown

 title:  "Amazon Beanstalk and Rails"
 date:   2016-04-11 21:00:00
 categories: Rails
-banner_image: ""
+banner_image: "/media/amazon_web_services.png"
-featured: false
+featured: true
 comments: true
 ---

-I've recently had to setup a Ruby on Rails application to run on Amazon Beanstalk.
-The application was to use a PostgreSQL but also needed support for PostGIS which is a spatial database extender for a PostgreSQL object-relational database.
+I've recently had to setup an existing Ruby on Rails application to run on Amazon Beanstalk.
+The application uses a PostgreSQL database but also needed support for PostGIS which is a spatial database extender for a PostgreSQL object-relational database.
 It adds support for geographic objects allowing location queries to be run in SQL.
 It has taken me quite a while to get the application up and running so I thought it would be a good idea to document the whole process here to hopefully help others (and myself when I setup another application on Beanstalk!).

 I'm pretty much a total newbie to setting up servers so I'd really appreciate tips on how to automate the steps below to speed up the process.

 <!--more-->

 ## Initial Steps

+As mentioned above, I already had a Rails app up and running but you can also follow along with a lot of the steps if you scaffold a very basic Rails app using sqlite.
+In fact a lot of the resources I found online were for setting up a basic app but I wrote this article to go into more depth for some of the complicated issues you might find.

 Obviously the first thing to do is to sign up for an AWS account and you also need to download the Elastic Beanstalk Command Line Tools via Homebrew: